timgilbert/cljs-pikaday/README.md

 (reagent/render [home-page] (.getElementById js/document "app")))
 ```

-`pikaday/date-selector` returns hiccup for an `<input>` tag, and
+`pikaday/date-selector` returns code for an `<input>` tag, and
 sets up various reagent lifecycle methods to instantiate and bind
 a `Piakaday` instance.
 When the user selects a new date in the input
 field, the atom passed in to the `:date-atom` property will be
 `reset!` with its new value.

-`cljs-pikaday` currently uses plain JavaScript `Date` objects for
-its values - I'd like to have it able to use cljs-time and/or
-moment at some point.
+There is [an example reagent project](examples/reagent/) which demonstrates
+some additional functionality.

 ## TODO

 * document min/max date atoms
-* Move example project to its own directory
 * Push to clojars
 * Om interface